 Do you also think Austin is only about UT, Longhorns, and state government?
 Some of those who haven’t been to Austin might think so.
 But you know what… there are a bunch of fun things to do in Austin Texas!

-We live just a few miles outside Austin, and with kids always looking for something fun to do, we've spent a lot of time at Austin's attractions!
+We live just a few miles outside Austin, I’m happy to say.
+With kids always looking for something fun to do, we’ve spent a lot of time at Austin’s attractions!

-Let's start with fun things to do in Austin Texas...
+Here are 20 fun things to do in Austin…

 Zilker Park is a very cool place to visit.
-It is a large park next to Laby Bird Lake (formerly known as Town Lake).
+It is a large park next to Lady Bird Lake (formerly known as Town Lake).

 When we go to Zilker Park, we spend the whole day there!

 Barton Springs are natural underground springs that feed the Barton Springs Pool, one of Austin’s famous attractions.

 In my mind, Barton Springs counts as one of the “cool” things to do in Austin Texas, but the 68°F water doesn’t seem to bother my kids at all.

 It is located right by Zilker Park and there is plenty of parking.